-- Down 4 - Reviewing plans to begin smoke detector inspections - Announced Food Drive to help residents in need.
+- Down 2 - Responded to potential hazmat incident situation turned out negative - Reviewing plans to being smoke detector inspections - Announced Food Drive to help residents in need.
 Non-perishable food items can be donated and dropped off at city fire stations.
-Residents are encouraged to call ahead or ring the doorbell and to leave items at the door for social distancing aspects. - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Responded to several local fires - O SFD reminds residents to be mindful and careful when putting out cigarettes and other flammable items
+Residents are encouraged to call ahead or ring the doorbell and to leave items at the door for social distancing aspects.

+- Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce